Help for Struggling Clubs: The Club Coach

 The coaching relationship lasts until the end of the Toastmasters year: June 30.
 If the coach does not successfully help the club to become distinguished they will have until June 30 of the following year to achieve this before a new coach will need to be assigned.

 When Does a Club Need a Coach?

-- The club has less than 12 members in your club
+- The club has 12 members or less

 - There are no guests coming to meetings or joining the club